-\ In the cases of known FGM, the teacher who was made aware will also make contact with the police
+\In the cases of known FGM, the teacher who was made aware will also make contact with the police.

-Appendix 2

-Dealing with Disclosures
+Appendix 2 - Dealing with Disclosures

-A member of staff who is approached by a child should listen positively and try to reassure them.
-They cannot promise complete confidentiality and should explain that they may need to pass information to other professionals to help keep the child or other children safe.
+A member of staff who is approached by a child should maintain a positive attitude and try to reassure them.
+They should not promise complete confidentiality and should explain that they may need to pass information to other professionals to help keep the child or other children safe.
 The degree of confidentiality should always be governed by the need to protect the child.

 Additional consideration needs to be given to children with communication difficulties and for those whose preferred language is not English.
-It is important to communicate with them in a way that is appropriate to their age, understanding and preference.
+It is important to communicate with them in a way that is appropriate to their age, understanding and preferred communication method.

-All staff should know who the DSL is and who to approach if the DSL is unavailable [DDSL's].
+All staff should know who the DSL is and who to approach if the DSL is unavailable e.g. the DDSL's.
 Ultimately, all staff have the right to make a referral to the police or social care directly and should do this if, for whatever reason, there are difficulties following the agreed protocol, e.g. they are the only adult on the school premises at the time and have concerns about sending a child home.